beeware/briefcase/docs/en/how-to/debugging/pdb.md

 /// warning | Note

-This is currently an **experimental feature** that is only supported on Windows, macOS and iOS.
+This is currently an **experimental feature** that is only supported on Windows, macOS, iOS and Android.

 ///